 What’s currently working?

 - equations using infinite streams of values to represent time varying values

 - simulation framework

-- message router between models
+- message bus between models

-- multicast UDP communications between several hosts
+- multicast UDP communications between several models and hosts

 - basic command line interface